afrahnakanwagi/afrahnakanwagi/README.md

-Open-source web development projects using HTML, CSS, JavaScript, or Python.
+Open-source web development projects using HTML, CSS, or Python.